Advertising signs (except election signs)

 • a permanent advertising device on public land.

-You will need to submit an application and all supporting documentation at least 30 days before you need to display your sign.
+You will need to submit an application and all supporting documentation at least 30 business days before you need to install your sign.
 This allows time to review your submission, request any further information, conduct a final assessment and make a decision.

 Is my sign temporary or permanent?